Director of Youth & College-Aged/Young Adult Ministries

 - Bachelor’s or advanced degree, preferably in related field.

-- Energetic and passionate in dealing with youth.
+- Energetic and passionate in dealing with youth and young adults.

-- Experienced and sensitive in dealing with the emotional and developmental needs of youth.
+- Experienced and sensitive in dealing with emotional and developmental needs of youth and young adults.

 - Deal effectively with conflict.

-- Able to plan and lead youth programming, while building teams of adult volunteers to help support and run programs.
+- Able to plan and lead youth and young adult programming, while building teams of adult volunteers to help support and run programs.

 - Well-developed interpersonal and organizational skills with ability to work effectively with diverse leaders, volunteers, and members of a church congregation.